Final instructions and greetings

 And the possible repercussions on world history of the Exodus?

 Now I want to add people.
-Representatives, sometimes single people, sometimes many thousands.
-But each of the people (nails/pins) I put on the stick are people when they are just about to die.
-(Use short nails with flat large heads, or drawing pins.
-Stand them on their heads, point upwards)
+I can’t add everyone so these are just representatives, sometimes single people, sometimes many thousands.
+But each of the people (pins) I put on the rod are people when they are reaching the end of their lives.

 Here is creation, and here is Adam.

-At about 2500bc is the flood – many people are about to die here. (add a few nails)
+At about 2500bc is Noah and the flood – many people are about to die here. (add a few pins)

-Here is Abraham (Add a nail and slide it towards the 4th mark) now about to die (2000bc).
-Here are the Israelites who have wandered in the desert, but who won’t be allowed into the promised land.
+Here is Abraham (Add a nail and slide it towards the 5th mark) now about to die (2000bc).
+Here are the Israelites who have wandered in the desert, but they will all die before entering the promised land.
 (1500bc).
 (From here on, add nails as appropriate)

 Here is the imminent death of Saul and the start of David’s reign (1000bc).
 Here are many about to die in exile (500bc).

 Here is Christ on the cross, and next to him is the thief.
-(0)
+(0 bc/ad)

 Here around 2000ad is the period of world wars, Tsunamis, Earthquakes.
 Let’s add a representative sample.

-And here is the very end of time with people still alive but shortly to die.
+And here is the very end of time with people still alive but they too are shortly to die.

 Do you agree that as Almighty Eternal God you can have a view of the world like this?
-That you can see each of these individuals just as they reach the end of their lives?
+That you can be next to each of these individuals just as they reach the end of their lives?

 Three, two, one . . . tip the wood so the nails fall off, and take it away.